rubeon/pyretroprint/README.md

 Proprinter, or HP Laserjet I or II can now use your modern CUPS-supported printer, or simply output PDF documents.

-Atari 825, FX-80 and Compatibles
+For applications that support Atari 825, FX-80 and Compatibles, you can:

-* Output PRN files or streams to PDF
+* Render PRN files or streams to PDF
 * Print formatted text to the terminal
 * Send PDF output to networked printers
 * Be used as a pipe for [AtariSIO][asio]'s `atariserver`
 * Print directly from Atari 800XL to e.g. CUPS-compatible printers

-These things take a little bit of work, but already scratch an itch.

 ## Installation